 The mission of ALS in the Heartland is to provide the highest quality of support and care for ALS patients, their caregivers, and families.
 This agency, now over ten years old, was founded by ALS patient families to provide care and support to those living with ALS in Nebraska and western Iowa.
 Every service is available to each family and all services are free of charge.
 We hope you will reach out and allow us to assist you and the ones you love.

-Education, Counseling, and Support
+Education, Guidance, and Support

 Respite Grant Program